 Not sure what a short sale is?
-A short sale occurs when the amount of the outstanding loans is greater than the value of the home.
-This can be attributed to many factors, but most often is a result of a rapidly declining housing market.
+A short sale happens when the amount of the outstanding loans is greater than the value of the home.
+Short sales are often caused by prices in an area rapidly declining.

 What steps do I take in a short sale?

-Next, don't forget about your closing costs.
-My work in this area means I know to take into account fees like title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+Next, find out your closing costs.
+My experience has taught me to consider fees like title report, appraisal, escrow, property taxes, and agent commissions to tally your final costs at closing.

 Finally, get in touch with your lender and let them know of the situation.
-They may even have a particular department that deals with short sales.
-Ask about their particular procedures.
+They may even have a special team that manages short sales.
+Ask about their exact process.
 Some lenders will be more able to work with you than others.
-They may be able to decrease the amount owed or make other arrangements.
-Your lender will have to give approval for the final sale.
+They may be able to lessen how much you owe or make other arrangements.
+Your lender will have to give consent for the final sale.